adityasinghjadon03/adityasinghjadon03/README.md

 - 👋 Hi, I’m @adityasinghjadon03
-- 👀 I’m interested in Open Source Development and cybersecurity.
+- 👀 I’m interested in Open Source Development and Cybersecurity.
 - 🌱 I’m currently working on penetration testing and scripting.
 - 💞️ I’m looking forward on helping in projects and getting help.
 - 📫 How to reach me adityasinghjadon03@gmail.com